 Performing these tasks alone can be very difficult otherwise.
 The technology for data and memory recovery is simply too good these days.

 And a security breach might not just be expensive to your company’s budget and reputation.
 A major breach can pose the risk of a complete shutdown that would require a full-on data center recovery.

 Put the Right Processes in Place

 Many IT organizations have basic policies and practices around erasure and disposal of old equipment that’s housing valuable data.
-But often times these procedures are outdated, expensive, inefficient, or all of the above.
+You may be surprised by how outdated, expensive, inefficient, etc. these procedures are.